-Richard H. Adler is a 1980 honors graduate of Georgetown University Law Center in Washington, D.C., where he received his Juris Doctorate degree.
-He was called to the Bar in Washington State that same year.
+Richard H. Adler graduated with honors from Georgetown University Law Center in Washington, D.C., where he received his Juris Doctorate degree in 1980.
+He was called to the Washington State Bar that same year.

-Mr. Adler is the founding principal of Adler ♦ Giersch ps, a law firm dedicated exclusively to representing victims of traumatic brain, spinal trauma, joint injuries, and musculoskeletal trauma.
+Mr. Adler is the founding principal and managing partner of Adler ♦ Giersch PS, a law firm dedicated exclusively to representing those with traumatic injuries, and specializing in brain and spinal cord trauma.

-The law firm of Adler ♦ Giersch ps and Mr. Adler are “AV rated,” the highest rating available as established in a confidential survey of other attorneys conducted by Martindale-Hubbell.
-He is an invited member of the Million Dollar Advocate Forum and the Multi-Million Dollar Advocate Forum, organizations of the top trial lawyers in America.
+Mr. Adler, and law firm of Adler ♦ Giersch PS, are “AV Rated,” the highest rating available to attorneys as established by a confidential survey conducted by Martindale-Hubbell.
+He is an invited member of the Million Dollar Advocate Forum and the Multi-Million Dollar Advocate Forum, organizations for the top trial lawyers in America.
 He has been selected to the Washington SuperLawyers™ (2012-2016) and a “Top Lawyer” by the Seattle Metropolitan for his exemplary legal representation and advocacy for those suffering from traumatic injury.
 He has also received the Pro Bono Award from the Washington State Bar Association every year since 2003 for his commitment and leadership in providing legal services to those in need.

-Mr. Adler is licensed to practice law in federal court and all jurisdictions in the State of Washington.
-He is a participating member of the Washington Bar Association, Washington State Association of Justice (Eagle Status), American Association for Justice, the Brain Injury Alliance of Washington (BIAWA), the Brain Injury Alliance of Oregon (BIAO), the Traumatic Brain Injury Litigation Group, and Trial Lawyers for Public Justice.
+Mr. Adler is licensed to practice law in all jurisdictions in the State of Washington.
+He is a participating member of the Washington Bar Association, the Washington State Association of Justice (Eagle Status), the American Association for Justice, the Brain Injury Alliance of Washington (BIAWA), the Brain Injury Alliance of Oregon (BIAO), the Traumatic Brain Injury Litigation Group, and Trial Lawyers for Public Justice.

-Mr. Adler enjoys spending time with his spouse and two daughters.
-He also enjoys a good glass of red wine (medicinal purposes), travel, food, and sports.
+Mr. Adler enjoys spending time with his spouse, two daughters, family, and friends.
+He also enjoys a good glass of red wine (for medicinal purposes), travel, food, and sports.

 1. “10” out of “10” Superb Rating and Client’s Choice Awards on www.Avvo.com

 4. Multi-Million Dollar Advocate Forum: Top Trial Lawyers in American (2010 – Current)